Chilluminati91/Huawei-Matebook-X-Pro-2020-Hackintosh/README.md

 ### Not working:

-*   Thunderbolt 3 (not tested)
 *   Second USB-C Port (Does work if plugged in while booting)
 *   Bluetooth (4.0 devices not supported yet)
 *   Camera
+*   E-GPU (Not Tested)

 ## Installation (SingleBoot):

 1. Open the config.plist and make the following Changes:
     *   PlatformInfo: new MLB, System Serial Number and UUID
-    *   If you dont have CFG Lock disabled enable AppleCPUPmCfgLock and AppleXcpmCfgLock under Kernel -> Quirks
+    *   If you don't have CFG Lock disabled enable AppleCPUPmCfgLock and AppleXcpmCfgLock under Kernel -> Quirks
 2. Create a bootable Linux (Ubuntu) USB (Enough guides on the internet) and [format your SSD in 4k Sectors](https://github.com/Chilluminati91/Huawei-Matebook-X-Pro-2020-Hackintosh/blob/master/format-nvme-4k.md).
 This is recommended but not necessary.
 3. Create a macOS Install Stick (Catalina or Big Sur) with gibmacOS (Guide: https://dortania.github.io/OpenCore-Install-Guide/installer-guide/mac-install.html).
 4. After the stick is complete close terminal, mount the EFI and add the OpenCore EFI.
 Open up DiskUtility and eject the Install Partitions on the very bottom first, then eject the USB drive (Eject All)